Poet Laureate Program

 This honorary position is awarded to a person who has established a presence in the world of poetry, has demonstrated a commitment to the literary art form, and who embraces the opportunity to engage in civil discourse.

-Current Poet Laureate of Silver City
+Second Poet Laureate of Silver City

 We walk alone,